Create a Cloud Foundry or XS Advanced App that Queries SAP HANA

 The Cloud Connector enables communication from the SAP BTP running in the public internet to securely connect to a configured on-premise system such as SAP HANA, express edition.
 The following steps demonstrate how to do this with the previously deployed app

-Follow step 3 at Access Remote Sources with SAP HANA Database Explorer to install and configure the Cloud Connector.
+Follow step 3 in Access Remote Sources with SAP HANA Database Explorer to install and configure the Cloud Connector.

 -